Infiniteim23/docxhunt/README.md

 <p align="center">
   🔍 Scan DOCX files for sensitive data • 🛡️ Safe parsing • 🚀 Security focused
 </p>

+# DOCXHUNT Sensitive Data Scanner

+A **security-focused DOCX analysis tool** that scans Microsoft Word (.docx) files for **sensitive information**, secrets, and credentials while safely handling malformed or parser-hostile documents.

+This tool is designed for **security testing, audits, bug bounty research, and document hygiene checks**.

 ## :rocket: What This Tool Does